cmeeren/Fling/README.md

        OrderPriceData_Update
 ```

 Use `withTransactionFromConnStr` to “convert” the `SqlConnection * SqlTransaction` to a `string` (connection string) and run the whole save in a transaction.
-This is useful if you don’t need to run the saving in a transaction with anything else:
+This is useful if you don’t need to run the save in a transaction with anything else:

 ```f#
 let save : string -> Order option -> Order -> Async<unit> =